Azure-Samples/azure-video-indexer-samples/VideoIndexerEnabledByArc/live/readme.md

    - Media server integration
    - Data point configuration

+#### Creating a Camera with AIO
-Create a camera with AIO integration:
+Use the following command to create a camera with full AIO integration:
 ```bash
 ./vi_cli.sh create camera -aio -y \
 --cameraName "<camera-name>" \